I'm in Love with the Villainess: I'm in Love with the Villainess: Revolution

-Spin-off
+Spin-offs

 I'm in Love with the Villainess: She's so Cheeky for a Commoner (平民のくせに生意気な！, Heimin no Kuse ni Namaikina!) is a retelling of the original series from Claire's perspective.
-It began serialization online on May 25, 2021 on Shōsetsuka ni Narō.
+It began serialization online on May 25, 2021, on Shōsetsuka ni Narō.
 Ainaka Publishing published the first light novel volume digitally under their GL Bunko imprint on February 28, 2022, with Hanagata returning for cover design and additional illustrations.
 At Anime Expo 2022, Seven Seas Entertainment announced that they licensed the spin-off for English publication.
+In February 2026, it was announced that Seven Seas Entertainment has required the license to I'm in Love with the Villainess: Come on and Notice Me Already, a spinoff light novel series which focuses on the daughters of the two protagonists, Aleah and May, and features other characters, with volume one set to be released in January 2027.